gandulf/DsaTab/README.md

 To deploy this app you need the following Libraries in your Eclipse workspace:

-* [ActionBarSherlock][4]<br>
+* [ActionBarCompat]<br>
-  You need at least version 4.2.0+.
-	Extract the directory library from the downloaded file and create a android library project named ActionBarSherlock with it.
+	Use the directory library from the google repository  and create a android library project with it.

 * [GuiLib][5] (Combination of the following libraries below)<br>
 	Create a library project named GuiLib.
 These library includes the following projects: